JuliaMeee/mthesis-distributed-provenance-search/README.md

 Build the docker image for traverser service from working directory `/distributed-provenance-search/` with `docker build -f Dockerfile -t traverser_image .`

+Build the docker image for bundle-search service from working directory `/bundle-search/` with `docker build -f .\Dockerfile -t bundle_search_image . `

 Start docker and run `docker-compose up -d`.

 From `/setup` run: